Skip to navigation Skip to content

 • required to serve a Compensation Preclusion Period, note the Compensation Preclusion To date on the NDC screen.
 If this date is:

-• more than 13 weeks after the date of receipt of the claim, reject the claim Go to Step 11
+• more than 13 weeks from the date of receipt + 1 day of the claim, reject the claim.
+Go to Step 11

 • less than 13 weeks, note the Compensation Preclusion To date.
 Go to Step 4